Publication Ethics and Malpractice Statement

 Policy against Plagiarism

 The Journal follows strict anti-plagiarism policy and defines plagiarism as the duplicate publication of the author’s own work, in whole or in part without proper citation, or mispresenting other’s ideas, words, and other creative expressions as one’s own.
-All manuscripts submitted to TI undergo plagiarism check with the commercially available software iThenticate.
+All manuscripts submitted to Trauma International undergo plagiarism check using an internet search.
 Only in cases of minor duplication or similarity with previously published work, the authors may be provided an opportunity to rectify the same; in all other cases, the manuscript is desk rejected along with the plagiarism report (please also see the Scientific Misconduct section for additional details).

 If plagiarism is detected after publication, the Journal will investigate the same, and if established, the authors’ institution and funding bodies would be notified, and the article will be retracted.
 To report plagiarism, please contact the Journal office, preferably through email for better documentation of correspondence.